Roberts Institute of Art: David and Indrė Roberts Collection

 The Roberts Institute of Art manages the David and Indrė Roberts Collection, a body of more than 2,500 artworks by 850 artists.
-The collection is rooted in a passion for contemporary art, an ambition to share extraordinary work by some of the world's most influential artists and to support artists at different stages of their careers.
-The Roberts Institute of Art is committed to sharing it with a wide range of audiences.
-Works from the David and Indrė Roberts Collection have been shown publicly in numerous shows nationally and internationally, including at the Centre Pompidou (Paris), the Guggenheim Museum Bilbao, the Irish Museum of Modern Art (Dublin), the Museum of Contemporary Art Chicago, the National Portrait Gallery (London), the Scottish National Gallery of Modern Art (Edinburgh), the Solomon R. Guggenheim Museum (New York) and Tate Modern (London).
+Works from the David and Indrė Roberts Collection have been shown publicly in shows, including at the Centre Pompidou (Paris), the Guggenheim Museum Bilbao, the Irish Museum of Modern Art (Dublin), the Museum of Contemporary Art Chicago, the National Portrait Gallery (London), the Scottish National Gallery of Modern Art (Edinburgh), the Solomon R. Guggenheim Museum (New York) and Tate Modern (London).
 The collection has been the subject of in-depth exhibitions at the Hepworth Wakefield (2013) and Mostyn, Wales (2018).

 Structure

 The David Roberts Art Foundation Limited (trading as The Roberts Institute of Art) is a registered charity in England and Wales (No. 1119738) and a company limited by guarantee registered in England and Wales (No. 6051439) and is supported by Edinburgh House Estates Limited.